laikathesobaka/docs/docs/welcome.md

 ---

-Futureswap is a protocol for futures trading on ethereum.
+Futureswap is a protocol for futures trading on Ethereum.

 Our main goal is to create an ecosystem focused on creating a decentralized trading platform that is community organized and lead.
 We encourage developers to build on top of Futureswap to achieve their DeFi goals.